Certificate in University Teaching and Learning

 Yes.
 Lead TA Workshops fulfill credit requirements for Future Professor Workshops.
-Use the Discipline Specific Training Progress Tracker to keep a record of the Lead TA Workshops you attend.
+Use the Lead TA Workshop Personal Progress Tracker to keep a record of the Lead TA Workshops you attend.
 Pleae note that you must get your Lead TA to sign the form to confirm your attendance, so remember to take this form with you to Lead TA workshops.

 If you have any additional questions regarding the Western Certificate in University Teaching and Learning, please contact us at firstname.lastname@example.org.

-To receive the Western Certificate in University Teaching and Learning, you must be enrolled in a graduate degree program or be a post-doctoral fellow at the University of Western Ontario and complete all program requirements during your program of study.
+To receive the Western Certificate in University Teaching and Learning, you must be enrolled in a graduate degree program or be a post-doctoral fellow at Western University and complete all program requirements during your program of study.
 Program components can be completed within one academic year, but you may choose to complete them over two, three or more years.